merijndejonge/DgmlBuilder/README.md

 ```
 As you can see, all builder properties of `DgmlBuilder` are collections, allowing you to specify multiple builders for each.

-The `DgmlBuilder` class supports to `Build` methods:
+The `DgmlBuilder` class supports two `Build` methods:
 * The first, simply accepts a collection of objects:
     ```csharp
     public DirectedGraph Build(IEnumerable<object> elements)
     ```
-* The second supprts multiple collections:
+* The second supports multiple collections:
     ```csharp
     public DirectedGraph Build(params IEnumerable<object>[] elements)`
     ```
 Both build methods will apply the configured builders to all elements and produces a `DGML` graph as output.

-For example, if you have your components, interfaces, and calls contained in separate colletions, could do the following to generate a corresponding `DGML` graph:
+For example, if you have your components, interfaces, and calls contained in separate colletions, you can generate the corresponding `DGML` graph as follows:
 ```csharp
 var graph = builder.Build(components, interfaces, calls);
 ```